jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 ## 5. What is a type alias?

 **Answer:**
-A type alias lets you create a new name for any type, including primitives, objects, unions, intersections, and more.
-Type aliases are useful for simplifying complex types and making your code more readable.
+A type alias gives a name to a type, which can be a primitive, union, intersection, or object type.

 **Example:**